abtion/guidelines/project_management/estimating.md

 We are in the business of selling software creation hours.
 We want to do this as inexpensively as possible while maintaining a healthy revenue for growth and downtimes.
 As a group, we need to hold appropriate tension between cost and quality.

-Estimates should be made by two developers at a minimum; estimates are shared, and ideally by the implementing team.
+Estimates should be made by two developers at a minimum; When possible the estimating team will work on implementing the functionality later on.
 When you win and lose together, your estimates get even better.

 ## Derive duration